 After you complete your coursework, submit the Request for Concentration in Social Statistics form to the Sociology GPA.
+When course completion is confirmed in the department and the CSSS, you will receive your letter of completion.

 Qualitative Methods Concentration

 QUAL is a program hosted under the Jackson School of International Studies that offers education and training to researchers interested in conducting qualitative data analysis across different sectors.